Friends of WTL,

 The disconnect between Black Lives Matter and the new Democratic coalition was noted by political analyst Charles Ellison, who said House Democrats would likely not have endorsed Rep. Lewis had his sit-in been spurred by, say, a slew of weekend killings in Chicago.

-But furthermore, while the Black Lives Matter ties efforts to enact gun control to the demographic that gun violence most affects – the homicide rate for blacks is more than four times that for whites – its focus on police brutality has also directed attention away from the everyday reality of gun violence in many American communities.
+But furthermore, even as the Black Lives Matter movement ties efforts to enact gun control to the demographic that gun violence most affects – the homicide rate for blacks is more than four times that for whites – its focus on police brutality has also directed attention away from the everyday reality of gun violence in many American communities.

 Framing gun violence and gun control through mass shootings, terrorism, hate crimes, and police brutality can be successful in mobilizing support, but constrains dialogue to extreme cases.
 This framing ignores the more complex and politically-fraught issues of socioeconomic inequality that accompany cultures of violence deeply ingrained in many American communities – not to mention the problem of suicide, the cause of almost two-thirds of gun deaths.